Passing your Mobile Food Cart

 2. Collect information

-Equipment and Building Requirements: Knowing what equipment and features need to be on your cart before you buy it makes passing inspection easier.
+Equipment and Building Requirements: Knowing what equipment and features need to be on your cart before you buy it makes passing mobile food cart health inspection easier.
 Adding or changing equipment after it’s built can be costly or impossible.
 (Top Dog Carts are custom built to order.
 This means all of the building requirements needed to operate in your area will be met when your cart is built.)

 Health Codes: The health inspector should provide you with a printed copy of the health codes in your area.
 You will need this information to pass health inspection.